IllDepence/sirtetris.com_2021_jekyll/hobby.md

 To get an idea of what parkour is, watch [People in Motion](https://www.youtube.com/watch?v=QH09YCtpKaw). tl;dw: it's playing with one's environment by moving around.

-Side note: I like [double kongs](assets/img/interests/parkour.gif).
+Shameless brag: I used to do [double kongs](assets/img/interests/parkour.gif).

 <!-- sep -->